-Over 3 years ago, I set up for an adventure: I launched Turku ❤️ Frontend (pronounced Turku Loves Frontend) in my hometown where meetup culture had been silent for a few years.
+In December of 2015, I set up for an adventure: I launched Turku ❤️ Frontend (pronounced Turku Loves Frontend) in my hometown where meetup culture had been quiet for a few years.

 From the very get-go, I took a lot of inspiration from the Ruby and Ruby on Rails communities which I adore.
 I wanted our community to be as welcoming, as warm and as fun as the aforementioned communities.

 I wanted to build a community that feels like home for everyone: developers, designers, students, entrepreneurs and hobbyists alike.

 I had moved back to my home in Turku after a year in San Francisco and 5 months in Helsinki.
 Those cities were vibrant with developer events and I needed something like that in my life again.

 Looking back now, I know we have succeeded.
 Over four years of monthly meetups, a hackathon, a Code in the Dark competition, a brewery tour happy hour and Turku Gives Back open source campaign are just the tip of the iceberg.

 We've helped developers and students to find jobs in the industry and we have connected the tech scene in Turku in a way never seen before.
 Since we started, large Finnish tech consultancies like Reaktor, Solita, Houston and Vincit have opened their offices in Turku.
 And we're happy we were able to help them find their place in the community.